nicehash/NiceHashQuickMiner/README.md

 **URGENT NOTICE!
 If you have issues with NiceHash QuickMiner not working (properly), then [read here - the problem is UI bug of Windows Defender](https://github.com/nicehash/NiceHashQuickMiner/issues/204).**

-**Latest version brings OPTIMIZE for all the popular Pascal cards: GTX 1080 Ti, GTX 1080, GTX 1070 (Ti) and GTX 1060 6GB - [download v0.4.3.1_RC now try it out](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.3.1_RC/NiceHash_QuickMiner_v0.4.3.1_RC.zip).** Compare your results with [our findings](https://github.com/nicehash/NiceHashQuickMiner/wiki/One-click-Optimizations#what-can-i-expect-from-optimizations) and open [an issue](https://github.com/nicehash/NiceHashQuickMiner/issues) if your results are drastically different.
+**Did you want more OPTIMIZATION profiles?
+Today your wish come true.
+Be patient please, we are slowly adding more and more of them - [download v0.4.4.0_RC now and get access to High and Efficient One-Click-OPTIMIZATION](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.4.4.0_RC/NiceHash_QuickMiner_v0.4.40_RC.zip).** Compare your results with [our findings](https://github.com/nicehash/NiceHashQuickMiner/wiki/One-click-Optimizations#what-can-i-expect-from-optimizations) and open [an issue](https://github.com/nicehash/NiceHashQuickMiner/issues) if your results are drastically different.

 Current expected income when using NiceHash QuickMiner: